Grilled Mahi Mahi with Korean Dipping Sauce

-I love the slight touch of spicy Korean flavor in this Grilled Mahi Mahi with Korean Dipping Sauce, and this is quick and easy to make!
-And if you’ve been looking for a good recipe for cooking Mahi Mahi, I promise this one will be a winner!
+This Grilled Mahi Mahi recipe is served with a flavorful Korean Dipping Sauce, and this is quick and easy to make!
+And if you’ve been looking for a good recipe for cooking Mahi Mahi on the grill, I promise this one will be a winner!

 PIN the Grilled Mahi Mahi recipe to try it later!

-This recipe for Mahi Mahi cooked on the grill uses a soy-sesame sauce that has a touch of sweetness and a touch of spiciness.
+This Mahi Mahi cooked on the grill features a soy-sesame sauce that has a touch of sweetness and a touch of spiciness from Korean red pepper.
 Half the mixture is used to marinate the fish, and the other half is served as a sauce at the table.
-I made it just slightly spicy, but turn up the heat a bit if you prefer.
+I made it just slightly spicy, but turn up the heat by adding a bit more of the Korean Red Pepper Powder (affiliate link) if you prefer.

-And personally I think grilled fish is great for dinner any time of year, so don’t hesitate to make this on a stove-top grill pan when it’s not grilling season.
+There’s also a recipe on the blog for Korean Salmon that uses this same delicious marinade/sauce mixture.
+And personally I think grilled fish is great for dinner any time of year, so don’t hesitate to make this on a Stovetop Grill Pan (affiliate link) when it’s not grilling season or if you don’t have an outdoor grill!

 What ingredients do you need for this recipe?